dCache/dcache-book2/config-chimera.md

 4. Empty tags are ignored.

-Directory Tags for DCACHE
+DIRECTORY TAGS FOR DCACHE
 -------------------------

 The following directory tags appear in the DCACHE context:

 OSMTemplate
-Must contain a line of the form “`StoreName` storeName” and specifies the name of the store that is used by DCACHE to construct the [storage class] if the HSM Type is `osm`.
+Must contain a line of the form “`StoreName` <storeName>” and specifies the name of the store that is used by dCache to construct the [storage class](#storage-class-and-directory-tags) if the [HSM Type](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-hsm_type) is `osm`.

 HSMType
-The `HSMType` tag is normally determined from the other existing tags.
+The [`HSMType`](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-hsm_type) tag is normally determined from the other existing tags.
 E.g., if the tag `OSMTemplate` exists, `HSMType`=`osm` is assumed.
 With this tag it can be set explicitly.
 A class implementing that HSM type has to exist.
 Currently the only implementations are `osm` and `enstore`.

 sGroup
-The storage group is also used to construct the [storage class] if the `HSMType` is `osm`.
+The storage group is also used to construct the [storage class](#storage-class-and-directory-tags) if the [`HSMType`](https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs-comments.shtml#gl-hsm_type) is `osm`.

 cacheClass
 The cache class is only used to control on which pools the files in a directory may be stored, while the storage class (constructed from the two above tags) might also be used by the HSM.
 The cache class is only needed if the above two tags are already fixed by HSM usage and more flexibility is needed.

 hsmInstance
 If not set, the `hsmInstance` tag will be the same as the `HSMType` tag.
-Setting this tag will only change the name as used in the [storage class] and in the pool commands.
+Setting this tag will only change the name as used in the [storage class](#storage-class-and-directory-tags) and in the pool commands.

 WriteToken
-Assign a `WriteToken` tag to a directory in order to be able to write to a space token without using the SRM.
+Assign a `WriteToken` tag to a directory in order to be able to write to a space token without using the `SRM`.

-Storage Class and Directory Tags
+STORAGE CLASS AND DIRECTORY TAGS
 --------------------------------

-The [storage class][3] is a string of the form StoreName:StorageGroup@hsm-type, where StoreName is given by the `OSMTemplate` tag, StorageGroup by the `sGroup` tag and hsm-type by the `HSMType` tag.
-As mentioned above the `HSMType` tag is assumed to be `osm` if the tag `OSMTemplate` exists.
+The [storage class](https://www.dcache.org/manuals/Book-2.16/config/cf-pm-psu-fhs-comments.shtml#secStorageClass) is a string of the form <StoreName>:<StorageGroup>@<hsm-type>, where <StoreName> is given by the OSMTemplate tag, <StorageGroup> by the sGroup tag and <hsm-type> by the HSMType tag.
+As mentioned above the HSMType tag is assumed to be osm if the tag OSMTemplate exists.

 In the examples above two tags have been created.

+     Example:

-    PROMPT-USER CHIMERA-CLI lstag /data
+     [user] $ /usr/bin/chimera lstag /data
      Total: 2
      OSMTemplate
      sGroup

-As the tag `OSMTemplate` was created the tag `HSMType` is assumed to be `osm`.
+As the tag OSMTemplate was created the tag HSMType is assumed to be osm.

-The storage class of the files which are copied into the directory `/data` after the tags have been set will be `myStore:myGroup@osm`.
+The storage class of the files which are copied into the directory **/data** after the tags have been set will be myStore:myGroup@osm.

-If directory tags are used to control the behaviour of DCACHE and/or a tertiary storage system, it is a good idea to plan the directory structure in advance, thereby considering the necessary tags and how they should be set up.
+If directory tags are used to control the behaviour of dCache and/or a tertiary storage system, it is a good idea to plan the directory structure in advance, thereby considering the necessary tags and how they should be set up.
 Moving directories should be done with great care or even not at all.
 Inherited tags can only be created by creating a new directory.

+Example:

-Assume that data of two experiments, `experiment-a` and `experiment-b` is written into a namespace tree with subdirectories `/data/experiment-a` and `/data/experiment-b`.
-As some pools of the DCACHE are financed by `experiment-a` and others by `experiment-b` they probably do not like it if they are also used by the other group.
-To avoid this the directories of `experiment-a` and `experiment-b` can be tagged.
+Assume that data of two experiments, experiment-a and experiment-b is written into a namespace tree with subdirectories **/data/experiment-a** and **/data/experiment-b**.
+As some pools of the dCache are financed by experiment-a and others by experiment-b they probably do not like it if they are also used by the other group.
+To avoid this the directories of experiment-a and experiment-b can be tagged.

-    PROMPT-USER CHIMERA-CLI writetag /data/experiment-a OSMTemplate "StoreName exp-a" PROMPT-USER CHIMERA-CLI writetag /data/experiment-b OSMTemplate "StoreName exp-b"
+     [user] $ /usr/bin/chimera writetag /data/experiment-a OSMTemplate "StoreName exp-a"
+     [user] $ /usr/bin/chimera writetag /data/experiment-b OSMTemplate "StoreName exp-b"

-Data from `experiment-a` taken in 2010 shall be written into the directory `/data/experiment-a/2010` and data from `experiment-a` taken in 2011 shall be written into `/data/experiment-a/2011`.
-Data from `experiment-b` shall be written into `/data/experiment-b`.
+Data from experiment-a taken in 2010 shall be written into the directory **/data/experiment-a/2010** and data from experiment-a taken in 2011 shall be written into **/data/experiment-a/2011**.
+Data from experiment-b shall be written into **/data/experiment-b**.
 Tag the directories correspondingly.

-    PROMPT-USER CHIMERA-CLI writetag /data/experiment-a/2010 sGroup "run2010"
+     [user] $ /usr/bin/chimera writetag /data/experiment-a/2010 sGroup "run2010"
-    PROMPT-USER CHIMERA-CLI writetag /data/experiment-a/2011 sGroup "run2011"
+     [user] $ /usr/bin/chimera writetag /data/experiment-a/2011 sGroup "run2011"
-    PROMPT-USER CHIMERA-CLI writetag /data/experiment-b sGroup "alldata"
+     [user] $ /usr/bin/chimera writetag /data/experiment-b sGroup "alldata"

 List the content of the tags by

-    PROMPT-USER CHIMERA-CLI readtag /data/experiment-a/2010 OSMTemplate
+     [user] $ /usr/bin/chimera readtag /data/experiment-a/2010 OSMTemplate
      StoreName exp-a
-    PROMPT-USER CHIMERA-CLI readtag /data/experiment-a/2010 sGroup
+     [user] $ /usr/bin/chimera readtag /data/experiment-a/2010 sGroup
      run2010
-    PROMPT-USER CHIMERA-CLI readtag /data/experiment-a/2011 OSMTemplate
+     [user] $ /usr/bin/chimera readtag /data/experiment-a/2011 OSMTemplate
      StoreName exp-a
-    PROMPT-USER CHIMERA-CLI readtag /data/experiment-a/2011 sGroup
+     [user] $ /usr/bin/chimera readtag /data/experiment-a/2011 sGroup
      run2011
-    PROMPT-USER CHIMERA-CLI readtag /data/experiment-b/2011 OSMTemplate
+     [user] $ /usr/bin/chimera readtag /data/experiment-b/2011 OSMTemplate
      StoreName exp-b
-    PROMPT-USER CHIMERA-CLI readtag /data/experiment-b/2011 sGroup
+     [user] $ /usr/bin/chimera readtag /data/experiment-b/2011 sGroup
      alldata

-As the tag `OSMTemplate` was created the `HSMType` is assumed to be `osm`.
+As the tag OSMTemplate was created the HSMType is assumed to be osm.
 The storage classes of the files which are copied into these directories after the tags have been set will be

--   exp-a:run2010@osm
-    for the files in
+exp-a:run2010@osm for the files in **/data/experiment-a/2010**
-    /data/experiment-a/2010
--   exp-a:run2011@osm
-    for the files in
+exp-a:run2011@osm for the files in **/data/experiment-a/2011
-    /data/experiment-a/2011
--   exp-b:alldata@osm
-    for the files in
+exp-b:alldata@osm for the files in */data/experiment-b

-    /data/experiment-b
+To see how storage classes are used for pool selection have a look at the example ’Reserving Pools for Storage and Cache Classes’ in the PoolManager chapter.

 To see how storage classes are used for pool selection have a look at the example 'Reserving Pools for Storage and Cache Classes' in the PoolManager chapter.